 Geographic Information Systems (GIS)

 Industries that produce tangible products.
-Under the North American Industrial Classification System (NAICS), the goods-producing sector includes manufacturing, construction, natural resources and mining, among other industries.
+Under the North American Industrial Classification System (NAICS), goods-producing sectors include manufacturing, construction, natural resources and mining, among other industries.

 Gross Domestic Product (GDP)

-The total value of all goods and services produced by the U.S. economy.
+The value of final output for all goods and services produced by the U.S. economy.
 The GDP is compiled quarterly by the U.S. Department of Commerce.
-Current Employment Statistics (CES) employment and earnings data are used for advanced GDP estimates.
-Quarterly Census of Employment and Wages (QCEW) data are used for the final GDP estimates.
-The U.S. Bureau of Economic Analysis (BEA) definition by state: “The GDP by state is the value added in production by the labor and capital located in a state.
+The U.S. Bureau of Economic Analysis (BEA) definition for states is: “The GDP by state is the value added in production by the labor and capital located in a state.
 The GDP for a state is derived as the sum of the GDP originating in all industries in the state.